Cricket England look to crash Australia's pink ball party - ExBulletin

 An all-seam attack would put more pressure on their bowlers to speed things up, which can be a tough ask if it is necessary to field first given the forecast for a hot opening day on Thursday and a scorching day two for a cool change. .

-England’s batters are also in the firing line after taking out 147 wickets in the first innings of the series opener on day four and losing eight wickets in a session.
+England’s batters are also in the firing line after manipulating 147 wickets in the first innings of the series opener on day four and losing eight wickets in a session.

 Australia, by comparison, has had little to do with keeping them up at night.

-The hosts may miss the suffocating line and length of sidelined Josh Hazlewood, but are excited to see what the replacement speedy Jhye Richardson could do.
+The hosts may miss the suffocating line and length of sideline Josh Hazlewood, but are excited to see what the replacement speedy Jhye Richardson could do.

 Richardson has waited nearly three years since his debut series against Sri Lanka in 2019 and is finally getting another chance after impressive form in the Sheffield Shield.